1 Introduction topenlarge

 End-on view of the disimpaction.

-Headless screws, cannulated or non-cannulated, can be used to secure articular fragments that are large enough and have adequate bone quality.
+Headless countersunk screws can be used to secure articular fragments that are large enough and of adequate bone quality.

 Dedicated plates with many small distal screws can be used to engage the subchondral bone of the articular fracture fragments.
 Alternatively, standard reconstruction plates are used, as illustrated.